 GD: Honestly it was our sales rep, Josh, who convinced me it would work.
 I’ve known Josh for over 10 years and he's always been straightforward with me.
 He got me open minded to the lenses because, you know, it's a new brand – and new brands can be a bit scary to any dispensing Optician.

 Our practice manager is what I consider a tough fit.
 She’s tried every brand of progressives and nothing ever wowed her.
 I recently fitted her with Unity Via Elite using the same prescription as all her other brands of progressives, and she instantly noticed how sharp and clear her distance and reading was - she was amazed and loves the Unity Via Elite Progressive Lenses.
-Our doctor, who was a pure Varilux fan, is also currently wearing Unity Via Elite lenses and was able to easily adapt to the change in brands.
+Our doctor, who was a long-time fan of the leading progressive lens, is also currently wearing Unity Via Elite lenses and was able to easily adapt to the change in brands.

 I have a discussion with every progressive patient; If they have tried progressives in the past, and depending on what their issues were, I will try them in the Unity Via Elite and I hardly have any issues at the time of dispense.
 When our patients try on their new glasses/lenses, the majority reaction is “Wow I can see so clearly”, “I don't see much distortion”, “It's a breath of fresh air – this is wonderful”.
 With Unity lenses, I don’t have that nervous feeling while dispensing.